openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A claims description object as used in the Credential Issuer metadata is an object used to describe how a certain claim in the Credential should be displayed to the End-User.
-It is used in the `claims` or `credentialSubject` parameters in the Credential Issuer metadata defined in (#format-profiles).
+It is used in the `claims` parameter in the Credential Issuer metadata defined in (#format-profiles).
 The following keys can be used to describe the claim or claims:

   * `path`: REQUIRED if the Credential Format uses a JSON-based claims